 Now of course it’s not as sophisticated as higher end earphones but they do manage an extremely respectable 90% noise reduction of ambient sounds.

 Like all noise cancellation earbuds they produce a 180 degree out of phase sound to ambient noises reaching its microphone which then cancels it out.
 Here is a more in depth article if your interested in knowing more about noise cancellation.

-Features of the Audio-Technica ATH-ANC23 Earbuds include the following:
+Features of the Audio-Technica ATH-ANC23 Earbuds:

 - Large 12 mm drivers deliver good audio quality

 - Precision noise canceling, reduces up to 90% of ambient noise

 - 16 hours of battery life on single AAA battery

 - Various foam adapters to give a comfortable fit